 Assorted Handicrafts and Whimsies

-Having grown up surrounded by home-spun makers and all-round crafty folk it’s no surprise that I am most comfortable within the realm of creativity.
+Having grown up surrounded by home-spun makers and all-around crafty folk it’s no surprise that I am most comfortable within the realm of creativity.
 I have spent my life exploring my creative whims and in recent years I’ve been reminded of the profoundly healing qualities of spending time crafting something meaningful.

-A lot of my creativity is expressed through fibre arts and paper collage.
+A lot of my creativity is expressed through fibre arts and paper collages.
 In childhood, my dad taught me how to knit and this is by far my most consistent practice.
 Knitting was the gateway into the wide woolly world of all things fibre.
 Paper collage began as a way to keep a diary without using any words and it quickly became my favourite way to keep track of my musings.
 Collage allows me to be uninhibited with my expressions while keeping my sense of safety intact.

 Weave Through Winter w/ Helen Hiebert